Araphor0/prototype/README.md

 Coinbase Pro operates a continuous first-come, first-serve order book.
 Orders are executed in price-time priority as received by the matching engine.

-Therefor by hosting the bot closest to the exchange as well as using a language that is memory-safe and concurrent.
+Therefore by hosting the bot closest to the exchange as well as using a language that is memory-safe and concurrent.
 The bot can trade without any fuss and latency.

 ## References